jt14den/swc-tt-lecture-notes/02-novice.md

 * if most vote for right answer, it's probably safe to move on
 * if answers are pretty evenly split between options, learners are probably randomly guessing and it's good to go back to where everyone was on the same page

-### tips
+### TIPs in SWC

-1. instructors should use MCQs or some ofther kind of formative assessment at least every 10-15 min to insure the class is learning
+1. instructors should use MCQs or some of the kind of formative assessment (coding challenge) at least every 10-15 min to insure the class is learning
-2. Since the average attention span is usually only this long, formative assessments help break up instruction time and re-focus attention
+2. when you give an exercise in S/D/L carpentry, circle the room or have your helpers - use the sticky notes to find folks having difficulty - typically there's a pattern -- talk with your helpers, share
 3. formative assessments can also be used preemptively:
-4. if you start a class with MCQ and everyone gets it, you can skip the part of the lecture
+4. if you start an episode or section with an MCQ and everyone gets it, you can skip the part of the lecture

-> ### Peer Instruction (SKIP if needed)
->
-> No matter how good a teacher is,
-> she can only say one thing at a time.
-> How then can she clear up many different misconceptions
-> in a reasonable time?
->
-> The best solution developed so far is a technique called *[peer instruction][wikipedia-peer-instruction]*.
-> Originally created by Eric Mazur at Harvard,
-> it has been studied extensively in a wide variety of contexts, including programming.
-> Peer instruction combines formative assessment with student discussion and looks
-> something like this:
->
-> 1. Give a brief introduction to the topic.
-> 2. Give students an MCQ that probes for misconceptions
->     (rather than simple factual knowledge).
-> 3. Have all the students vote on their answers to the MCQ.
->     1. If the students all have the right answer, move on.
->     2. If they all have the same wrong answer,
->         address that specific misconception.
->     3. If they have a mix of right and wrong answers,
->         give them several minutes to discuss those answers with one another
->         in small groups (typically 2-4 students)
->        and then reconvene and vote again.
->
-> As [this video][peer-instruction-video] shows,
-> group discussion significantly improves students' understanding
-> because it forces them to clarify their thinking,
-> which can be enough to call out gaps in reasoning.
-> Re-polling the class then lets the instructor know if they can move on,
-> or if further explanation is necessary.
-> A final round of additional explanation and discussion after the correct answer is presented
-> gives students one more chance to solidify their understanding.
->
-> Peer instruction is essentially a way to provide one-to-one mentorship in a scalable way.
-> Despite this,
-> we usually do not use it in our workshops because
-> it takes people time to learn a new way to learn---time
-> that we don't have in our compressed two-day format.

 > ## (Exercise) Modeling Novice Mental Models (<https://goo.gl/279azG>)